zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/soda/soda-adb.md

 *Estimated Lab Time:* 30 Minutes

-Watch the video below for an overview of Lab 6: SODA [](youtube:uHaxtbmFEjk)
+Watch the video below for an overview of the SODA lab [](youtube:uHaxtbmFEjk)